Politics & International Relations BA (Hons)*

 Assessment and feedback

-Assessments are varied and consist of formal exams focusing on lecture topics, and a range of written coursework assignments.
-You will be given clear, generic and additional assessment criteria at the start of the degree and at appropriate points throughout your studies.
-In your final year, you will complete a special study or dissertation.
+Assessment on the Politics and International Relations course is varied and includes formal exams focused on lecture topics, as well as written coursework assignments.
+Clear assessment criteria are provided at the start of the degree and at key points throughout your studies.
+In the final year, you will complete a special study or dissertation, allowing you to specialise in an area of personal interest.

 Curriculum overview